 In addition to U.S. federal income taxes, a unitholder likely will be subject to other taxes, such as state, local and foreign income taxes, unincorporated business taxes, and estate, inheritance or intangible taxes that may be imposed by the various jurisdictions in which, Enterprise does business or owns property or in which a unitholder is a resident.
 Although an analysis of those various taxes is not presented here, each unitholder should consider their potential impact on his investment in Enterprise.
 Enterprise currently owns property or does business in a substantial number of states, virtually all of which impose a personal income tax and many impose an income tax on corporations and other entities.
 Enterprise may also own property or do business in other states in the future.
 Although a unitholder may not be required to file a return and pay taxes in some states because its income from that state falls below the filing and payment requirement, a unitholder will be required to file income tax returns and to pay income taxes in some or all of the jurisdictions in which Enterprise does business or owns property and may be subject to penalties for failure to comply with those requirements.
 In some jurisdictions, tax losses may not produce a tax benefit in the year incurred and also may not be available to offset income in subsequent taxable years.
 Some of the jurisdictions may require Enterprise, or Enterprise may elect, to withhold a percentage of income from amounts to be distributed to a unitholder who is not a resident of the jurisdiction.
 Withholding, the amount of which may be greater or less than a particular unitholder's income tax liability to the jurisdiction, generally does not relieve a nonresident unitholder from the obligation to file an income tax return.
-Amounts withheld will be treated as if distributed to unitholders for purposes of determining the amounts distributed by Enterprise.
-Please read "- Tax Consequences of Enterprise Common Unit Ownership - Entity-Level Collections."
-Based on c
+Amounts withheld will be treated as if distributed to unitholders for purposes of determining the amounts distributed by Enterprise's estimate of future operations, any amounts required to be withheld are not contemplated to be material.